A select group of about 20 voices chosen by audition, Bel Canto is Hesston’s premier choir. Learn more on the Music Department page.

 Hesston’s dorms are divided into “mods”—groups of several rooms—which are led by RAs (resident assistants).
 Each mod has a brother mod and a sister mod, other mods on campus with whom they plan activities and events, as well as mod parents, a couple in the community who hosts the mod for special occasions and such.

 The best way to start a new year in a new place with new people is to let down your guard a bit and that’s easier to do when everyone around you is letting down their guard, too.
-Mod Olympics is Hesston’s signature mixer to bring the campus community together, help everyone feel at home, and begin the process of building friendships with each other.
-We do this through a series of crazy relays, games, and team-building activities.
-By the end of the evening you may have won a hot tub and pizza party at a faculty member’s house, a homemade pie each month from a staff member, a chapel credit from the Student Life Office, or any of a wealth of other great or silly prizes.
-You also may end up pitching a cream pie in the face of an instructor or, well, you get the picture.
+Mod Olympics is Hesston’s signature mixer to bring the campus community together, help everyone feel at home and begin the process of building friendships with each other.
+We do this through a series of crazy relays, games and team-building activities.
+By the end of the evening you may end up pitching a cream pie in the face of your RA or, well, you get the picture.
 It’s fun.
 It’s harmless.
 And it’s a great way to start feeling at home on your first weekend in your new home.

 A Hesston mod tradition–a group date, often with a series of planned activities.
 In most cases, the mod gathers to plan the date, then, one by one, each mod member leaves the room so the others can pick a date for her or him, then returns to participate in the picking for others.
 Each mod member is responsible to invite his or her roommate’s prospective date to the event.
 But none of the mod members are supposed to know who their date will be.
 At the appointed hour mod members and their dates gather and the fun begins as the dates from outside the mod find their pick a date for the evening.